 HOME INSPECTION SERVICES

 When buying a home, the buyer should always obtain a termite and wood destroying pest inspection as well as a home inspection from a licensed home inspector.
-Independent from an inspection service, a buyer should obtain either a representation from the seller as to the condition of the property, or a credit of $500.00 in lieu of the representation.
+Independent from an inspection service, a buyer should obtain either a representation from the seller as to the condition of the property or a credit of $500 in lieu of the representation.

 TYPICAL CONTRACT CLAUSES

-CONTRACT DEPOSITS are usually 10% of the contract price, and are held in escrow by the seller’s attorney.
-This deposit is the money which is protected when there is a mortgage contingency clause in the contract.
+CONTRACT DEPOSITS are usually 10 percent of the contract price and are held in escrow by the seller’s attorney.
+This deposit is the money that is protected when there is a mortgage contingency clause in the contract.

-CONVENTIONAL financing is non-government sponsored financing.
-Conventional financing includes VARIABLE financing, which typically has interest rate adjustment periods of 6 mos.; 1 yr. or 3 yrs; NON-INCOME VERIFICATION & NON-DOCUMENTARY LOANS which loans can be approved, for a slightly higher interest rate, without the usual income and asset verifications.
-This type of financing can result in 100% FINANCING for homes or condos but never for co-ops.
+NONINCOME VERIFICATION & NONDOCUMENTARY LOANS that loans can be approved, for a slightly higher interest rate, without the usual income and asset verifications.
+This type of financing can result in 100 percent FINANCING for homes or condos but never for coops.